Christianity in Australia: Introduction of Christianity

 Before European contact, indigenous people had performed the rites and rituals of the animist religion of the Dreamtime.
 Portuguese and Spanish Catholics and Dutch and English Protestants were sailing into Australian waters from the seventeenth century.

 Among the first Catholics known to have sighted Australia were the crew of a Spanish expedition of 1605–6.
 In 1606, the expedition's leader, Pedro Fernandez de Quiros, landed in the New Hebrides and, believing it to be the fabled southern continent, he named the land: Austrialis del Espiritu Santo ("Southern Land of the Holy Spirit").
 Later that year, his deputy Luís Vaz de Torres sailed through Australia's Torres Strait.
-The English navigator James Cook's favourable account of the fertile east coast of Australia in 1770 ultimately ensured that Australia's Christian foundations were to reflect the British denominations (with their Protestant majority and largely Irish, Catholic minority).

 The permanent presence of Christianity in Australia began with the arrival of the First Fleet of British convict ships at Sydney in 1788.
 The Reverend Richard Johnson of the Church of England was licensed as chaplain to the Fleet and the settlement.
 In early colonial times, Church of England clergy worked closely with the governors.
 Johnson was charged by the governor, Arthur Phillip, with improving "public morality" in the colony, but he was also heavily involved in health and education.

 According to Manning Clark, the early colonial officials of the colony had disdain for the "consolations of religion", but shared a view that "the Protestant religion and British institutions were the finest achievements of the wit of man for the promotion of liberty and a high material civilization."
 Thus they looked to Protestant ministers as the "natural moral policemen of society", of obvious social use in a convict colony for preaching against "drunkenness, whoring and gambling".
 Chaplain Johnson was an evangelical priest of the Church of England, the first of a series of clergymen, according to Clark, through whom "evangelical Christianity dominated the religious life of Protestant Christianity in Australia throughout the whole of the nineteenth century".

 Chaplain Johnson led what is regarded as his first service under a tree in Sydney Cove on the first Sunday after arrival, 3 February 1788.
 On 7 February 1788, Arthur Phillip was sworn in over the Bible as the first governor of the colony, and delivered a speech to the convicts counselling the Christian virtues of marriage and an end to promiscuity.
 Johnson celebrated the colony's first Lord's Supper in an officer's tent on Sunday 17 February 1788.

 Johnson's successor, the Reverend Samuel Marsden (1765–1838), had magisterial duties and so was equated with the authorities by the convicts.
 He became known as the "flogging parson" for the severity of his punishments.